Into the Unknown

 But then the painting toooook me.

-I sketched the trees (two of them) but then the girls wanted to paint (note the CJ. & C. in the signature) I had some left over paint from whatever mess I was working on, so I let them spray all the water, and scrub all the colors on while I sat there SO stressed out that they’d get paint on the carpet or on them or on me… oh wait, I already got paint on myself.
+I sketched the trees (two of them) but then the girls wanted to paint (note the CJ. & C. in the signature) I had some left over paint from a different piece, so I let them spray all the water and scrub all the colors on while I sat there SO stressed out that the might get paint on the carpet, on them, or on me… oh wait, I already got paint on myself…

 I put their wet canvas on my easel for the next day, trying not to think about it too much.
 It looked like a rainbowy mess and stressed me out thinking how to move forward from there.

 In my head, up until that point, I’d felt like I was living a lie.
-I thought I understood the changes in my life around me, but because things weren’t falling the way I thought they would, I started feeling crazy, inadequate, powerless, and just plain wrong.
-I get so down on myself when I’m that sort of wrong, and tend to spiral.
+I thought I understood the changes in my life around me, but because things weren’t falling the way or speed I thought they would, I started feeling crazy, inadequate, powerless, and just plain wrong.

 INTO THE UNKNOWN